Last Updated on July 12, 2023

 2. Enjoy the Seine-side beaches, and free concerts

-Finally, there are plenty of great events for music lovers to enjoy in July, from the FNAC Live festival that sees free concerts take over the large square in front of Hotel de Ville; to jazz concerts at the Parc Floral/Bois de Boulogne, and Rock en Seine, a three-day extravaganza just west of Paris that allows concert-goers to camp onsite.
+Finally, there are plenty of great events for music lovers to enjoy in July, from the FNAC Live festival that sees free concerts take over the large square in front of Hotel de Ville (in June in 2023); to jazz concerts at the Parc Floral/Bois de Boulogne, and Rock en Seine, a three-day extravaganza just west of Paris that allows concert-goers to camp onsite.

 It’s true that July isn’t as exciting a time for exhibits, as museums await their new seasons in September and October– but there are still plenty of shows worth seeing.
 Here are just a couple I recommend.
 You can also consult a more complete list here.